Hua-YS/Hua-YS.github.io/_posts/2019-6-20-File-World.md

 ## Introduction

+As a scientist, we always deal with huge

 we want to compare the compression efficiency and information loss of h5py and scipy.

 ## Example 1: Huge random matrix